mhyrka/logo/43_decodeMorseCode/README.md

 Run `npm install --save mocha chai` to install dependencies.

-Run `npm test` to test your function.
+Run `mocha` to test your function.